 Identification

-The shell is large (up to 76 mm in height, 27.5 mm in diameter), thick and has prominent growth lines.
+The shell is large, up to 76 mm in height and 27.5 mm in diameter, is thick and has prominent growth lines.
 The shape of the shell is fusiform with a narrow ovate-lunate aperture and a truncated columella.
 Typically, the shell color is brownish-pink.
+Adults measure 7–10 cm in length.

 Distribution

-Southeastern Texas, Louisiana, Mississippi, Alabama, Georgia, South Carolina and Florida.
-Widespread in Florida including the Keys.
-Widespread, but usually found singly in hardwood forests, roadsides and urban gardens (Hubricht 1985).
+In the United States: Alabama, Florida, Georgia, Hawaii, Louisiana, Mississippi, South Carolina, and southeastern Texas.
+It is widespread in Florida, including the Keys.
+It is widespread, but usually found singly in hardwood forests, roadsides, and urban gardens (Hubricht 1985).

 Comments

-This snail was chosen as a possible biological control agent of the giant african snail.
-Live specimens were sent to Hawaii in 1955 (Mead 1961).
-Although feeding in Achatina was observed, as well as on Bradybaena similaris (Ferussac) and native tree snails (Hart 1978), no real control was achieved.
-The snail reproduced rapidly in Hawaii and by 1958, 12,000 snails were harvested for release in other Hawaiian Islands, New Guinea, Okinawa, Palau Islands, Philippines, and the Bonin Islands.
+Although feeding in Achatina was observed, as well as on the Asian tramp snail, Bradybaena similaris (Férussac 1821) and native tree snails (Hart 1978), no real control was achieved.
+The snail reproduced rapidly in Hawaii and, by 1958, 12,000 snails were harvested for release in other Hawaiian Islands, New Guinea, Okinawa, Palau Islands, Philippines, and the Bonin Islands.
 Chiu and Chou (1962) gave details of the biology of Euglandina in Taiwan.
-Individuals live up to 24 months.
-25 to 35 eggs are laid in a shallow pocket in the soil.
+Individuals live up to 24 months and adults lay 25 to 35 eggs in a shallow pocket in the soil.
 These hatch after 30 to 40 days.
 In Taiwan, Euglandina consumed as many as 350 Achatina during its lifetime.
+Euglandina rosea is now considered invasive in Hawaii as it has caused the extinction of eight native snail species.

 Identification

-The adult shell is large (up to 45 mm in height, 14 mm in diameter), but only retains four to seven whorls in adulthood, the other eight to 10 whorls being lost.
+The adult shell is large, being up to 45 mm in height and 14 mm in diameter.
+It only retains four to seven whorls in adulthood, the other eight to 10 whorls being lost.
 The shell is perforate, glossy and sculptured with prominent axial growth lines and fine spiral striae.
 The columella is straight, its lip margin reflexed but the outer lip is simple.
 The shell color is pinkish brown.
 It is not easily confused with any other snail in Florida.

 Distribution

-Native to the Mediterranean area.
-Introduced widely in the United States, Bermuda and Mexico.
-Widespread but localized in the Sun Belt from California east to Florida and north along the Atlantic coast to Pennsylvania.
-Very localized populations in Florida are known from Pensacola (Dundee 1970), Miami (new record UF coll.) and Key Vaca, Marathon (new record UF coll.).
+Native to the Mediterranean area, but introduced widely in the United States, Bermuda, and Mexico.
+It is widespread, but localized, in the Sun Belt from California east to Florida and north along the Atlantic coast to Pennsylvania.
+Very localized populations in Florida are known from Pensacola (Dundee 1970), Miami, Key Vaca, and Marathon.

 Comments